Vehicle Graphics: Cast Vs. Calendered Vinyl

 Cast vinyl is a premium product that is more conformable to any surface.
 Casting also produces exceptional dimensional stability which means that once the vinyl is applied and cured to the desired surface, these wraps will stay put for years.
 Because cast vinyl isn’t stretched or stressed like calendered vinyl, it’s much less likely to shrink.
 More durable and easier to work with over complex shapes than calendered vinyl, the UV absorbers and colorants in cast vinyl also perform better for a long-lasting impact.
 This vinyl can be produced in small batches to match custom colors, but of course, the price rises with the different variables that can be added in.
 Because the vinyl is cast on the casting sheet, this material offers great dimensional stability.
 This process allows the vinyl to be thin which helps with the conformability of the product to your vehicle.

 The chart below compares some of the differences in the two types of vinyl.

 |Product Diversity||Many Types||Many Types|

 No matter what type of vinyl you choose, we laminate EVERYTHING so it lasts as long as we can possibly get it to.
-We use 3M products when we buy our vinyl.
+We use 3M products when we buy our vinyl for vehicle graphics.
 We also use a 3M certified installation.
 There are cheaper types of vinyl out there but here at Riverbend Signworks, we only use premium.
 We do this so the customer gets the best bang for their buck!